MitchTalmadge/AMP-dockerized/README.md

         ...
     ```

 If you have a unique network situation, a random MAC may not work for you.
-In that case you will need
+In that case you will need to come up with your own solution to prevent address conflicts.

-to come up with your own solution to prevent address conflicts.
+Please refer to the [example configurations](./examples) if needed.

-If you need help with any of this, please make an issue.
+For additional help with any of this, please make an issue.

 ## Ports